 Once JARVEE finishes finding the groups according to your specifications it will list them in the table below.

 Now you can go through the groups it found, and you will see that some contain words that don’t really fit your niche and others contain synonyms.
 You can now do a new search, use some of the extra words you found to add in the search box and also use some of the negative words you found.

 We won’t do a new search now though, as you already know the process.
 Just select a few groups and send them to the Joiner tool then select a few more groups and send them to the Ignore list as well, we will tell you about this later.

 A few words about the Page Finder Tool

 It works pretty much the same as the group finder one; you configure your settings, add keywords and negative keywords and it finds pages for you.
 You will not be able to “join” these pages as there’s no such Facebook feature, however, you can use them any number of ways:

 - monitor your competition

 - niche research

-- to sent them to the comment and like too and comment or like on them
+- to send them to the Comment and Like too and comment or like on them

 - to send them to the contact members tool to contact people on those pages